 Beautiful green blobs from Tuckers wrist-ray spread and settled beneath the still waters of the runoff.
 As the glowing green seeped into every corner of the 15 yard wide stream, the light grabbed the floor and walls surrounding the area.
 A space of about 6 feet in length was now so brightly lit that you could see the bottom.

 Valerie shut her mouth with a click.
 "Isn't that kind of dangerous?
-Ectoenergy is toxic."
+Ectoenergy is toxic," she argued.

 Tucker raised his eyebrow.
 "No it's actually not.
 It only burns ghosts, not humans, and the acid aspects of the chemical are canceled out by water anyways.
-I'm surprised you of all people didn't know that."
+Danny's parents even wrote about it in their books, but I'm surprised you of all people didn't know that."

 "Doesn't your dad work at Axion labs?"

-"Well there you go," announced Sam, smugly, "See any sharks or poisonous animals that want to bite your toes off?"
+"Well there you go," announced Sam, smugly, pointing at the river.
+"See any sharks or poisonous animals that want to bite your toes off?"

 Ryan sneered.
 There wasn't even any fish to catch and eat.
-The entire river was completely devoted of any life.
-"No."
+The entire river was completely devoted of life.
+"No," he said, gritting his teeth.

 "Then I guess we're good to go.
-There's no way around this thing, so let's make a line through the river."
-Danny announced.
-"Dash and Kwan have Mr. Lancer, Kim's got our suitcases, we've got the ghost weapons, and everyone's here right?"
+There's no way around this thing, so let's make a line through the river," Danny announced.
+"Dash and Kwan have Mr. Lancer, Kim and Alicia have our suitcases, we've got the ghost weapons, and everyone's here, right?"

 "Yeah!
 We're all clear back here, man!" cried Devon at the edge of the group.

 As soon as their leader placed his foot into the deep waters, he winced and turned around.
 "Turns out there's a pretty strong current at the bottom.
-Make sure you find your footing on the rocks before placing all your weight on one foot."
+Make sure you find your footing on the rocks before placing all your weight on one foot," he explained.

 The teenagers' hands began to sweat.
 "Can we, uh, hold on to each other or something?"
-Meagan laughed nervously.
+Megan laughed nervously.

 "What, are you scared?" mocked Amber.